-- This squeeze out below your ankle if you are carrying some extra fat padding and you are flat footed.
+- This squeezes out below your ankle if you are carrying some extra fat padding and you are flat-footed.

 Other Lesser Causes:

-Ganglion cyst is the most common smaller cause for a lump on side of the foot near ankle.
+- A ganglion cyst is the most common smaller cause for a lump on the side of the foot near the ankle.

-A Ganglion cyst is a fluid filled sack that can range is size from a pea to a golf ball.
+- A Ganglion cyst is a fluid-filled sack that can range in size from a pea to a golf ball.
 These usually need to be drained or surgically removed.

 Can it be a bruise?

-- Contusions or bruises could be another causes for a lump on the side of the foot near ankle.
+- Contusions or bruises could be another cause of a lump on the side of the foot near the ankle.

-- Bruises caused by injury usually cause swelling and pain.
+- Bruises caused by an injury usually cause swelling and pain.

-- Mores serious conditions could occur such as tumors.
+- More serious conditions could occur, such as tumors.